 Gabriela earned her MFA in writing from The New School and speaks at college campuses and national conferences.
 She is also the host of DIY MFA Radio, a popular podcast where she interviews bestselling authors and offers short audio master classes.
 Her book DIY MFA: Write with Focus, Read with Purpose, Build Your Community is out now from Writer’s Digest Books.
 Join the word nerd community at DIYMFA.com/join.

-These new coaches will be joining our returning writing masterminds:
+These new coaches are joining returning writing masterminds:

 James Scott Bell is a winner of the International Thriller Writers Award and author of the #1 bestseller for writers, Plot & Structure.
 Among his numerous thrillers are Romeo’s Rules, Romeo’s Way, Romeo’s Hammer, Try Dying, and Don’t Leave Me.
 In addition to his traditional novels, Jim has self-published in a variety of genres.
 He served as the fiction columnist for Writer’s Digest magazine and has written highly popular craft books including: Just Write, Write Your Novel From the Middle, Super Structure, The Art of War for Writers and Conflict & Suspense.